Overview

 Culpepper Lab - Contact the lab admin - Katherine Eisenbach (keisenba@mit.edu) - trigger the process to get your MIT connected to the lab door (35-029).

 ****MakerWorkshop - If you aren’t a member of the MakerWorkshop, make sure to join (attend a general training event first, see their web site).
-Then, get trained on the following:
+You can use this shop for research, class and personal projects.
+For the lab’s purposes, you want to get trained on the following:

 - Large waterjet